ExpressJet: Consolidation with Atlantic Southeast Airlines

+On November 15, 2012, ExpressJet added feeder operations for American Airlines under the American Eagle brand.

 In October 2013, ExpressJet opened a new crew domicile in Kansas City, Missouri, at Kansas City International Airport.
 ExpressJet also opened a crew domicile in Denver, at Denver International Airport.

 2018 acquisition

 As talks with United Airlines of a potential purchase gained momentum in August 2017, Delta Air Lines terminated its contract with ExpressJet.
-The fleet of CRJ-900 aircraft it operated (but were owned by Delta) were transferred to Endeavor Air.
-American Airlines terminated their contract with ExpressJet in May 2018, marking ExpressJet's permanent exit from American Eagle-branded flights as of 2019.
+The fleet of CRJ900 aircraft it operated (but were owned by Delta) were transferred to Endeavor Air.
+American Airlines terminated their contract with ExpressJet in May 2018, marking ExpressJet's permanent exit from American Eagle-branded flights as of January 5, 2019.

 In late 2018, it was announced that the company would be spun-off by SkyWest and purchased by a joint venture called ManaAir, with KAir Enterprises as the majority (50.1%) owner and United Airlines as the minority (49.9%) owner.

 January 2019 ExpressJet Airlines announced finalization of its acquisition by Mana Air, LLC along with United Airlines as a minority investor.
-In addition, United committed delivery of 25 new ERJ-175 aircraft to ExpressJet for United Express operations beginning in April 2019.
+In addition, United committed delivery of 25 new Embraer 175 aircraft to ExpressJet for United Express operations beginning in April 2019.

 February 2020 United Airlines announced a formal reassignment of 36 ERJ-145 jets from another United Express carrier to ExpressJet.
 This made ExpressJet the largest operator of ERJ-145 aircraft in the world.